 Voted the “Best TV Show of All Time” in a 2012 survey conducted by ABC News and People Magazine, today I Love Lucy is still syndicated in dozens of languages, entertaining fans and viewers across the globe.

 Lucille Ball’s impact on the worlds of comedy and television did not go unrecognized.
 In 1971, she became the first woman to receive the International Radio and Television Society’s Gold Medal.
 She also earned 4 Emmy Awards, was inducted into the Television Hall of Fame, and received recognition for her life’s work from the Kennedy Center for the Performing Arts.
 She died on April 26, 1989.

-So today, on what would have been this legendary actress and comedian’s 105th birthday (August 6, 1911), we celebrate Lucille Ball with her own inspiring words.
+So we celebrate Lucille Ball (August 6, 1911 – April 26, 1989) with her own inspiring words.
 Here are 10 wise and witty quotes that remind us why we love Lucy.